ShayeElle/HopeHacks-Team2/README.md

 Fork this repo into your local machine

 ## How To Run The Server
-* npm install express
-* npm install hbs
+* npm install - To download and install all of the packages and dependencies into the project
 * cd src
 * node appB.js